moshiurrah/project3/README.md

-# <Dev Idea>
+# Dev Idea

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Dev idea app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start